VBAC Signs, Eligibility, and Labor Progression Explained

 Evaluating Your Support System and Resources

-Researching local resources, such as birth classes or support groups, can also enhance your preparation.
-Knowledge and community engagement can foster confidence.
+Researching local resources, such as birth classes or support groups, can also strengthen your preparation.
+Knowledge and community engagement build confidence.
+A well-rounded support system prepares you for the journey ahead and helps you maintain autonomy in your birthing experience.

 Weighing the Risks and Benefits of VBAC